hihuz/sb/THOUGHTS.md

 I should also mention that I had a bit of a hard time making it work on VSCode, firstly I had to remove the javascript.validate option as it was raising errors, and secondly I couldn't figure out how to get correct syntax highlighting.
 I'll give it another try though.

+### Preact

+After using the regular React lib for developing, I swapped to preact using preact-compat and aliasing react in my webpack config.
+Very easy to switch an npm package and a couple lines is all it took, and the reduced bundle size makes this totally worth it.

 ### Webpack Offline Plugin